Best NSW Bookmakers Online

 However, this doesn’t mean that betting bonuses are banned altogether.
 NSW punters must register an account before checking out a bookie’s bonus offering.
 Bonuses are still available to all registered customers.

+Bonuses at NSW betting sites are regulated even more then, for example, at bookmakers in Western Australia.
 NSW betting regulators have limited the use of betting bonuses even further.
 The NSW Betting and Racing Act of 1998 forbids NSW bookmakers to offer any kind of sign-up bonuses or even promotions for the outcome of certain sports events.

 Local punters can’t benefit from the referral bonuses, which were a regular occurrence in the past.
 On top of that, the law bans all types of cashback bonuses, meaning that bookies can’t offer any bonus returns for lost bets.
 This means that you can’t use bonuses like risk-free bets or in-play betting refunds when betting in NSW.
 Since there are so many additional bonus restrictions for NSW players, you will even see disclaimers in some bonus T&Cs that go something like ‘not available for the residents of NSW’.